Know more about psychiatric diagnoses

 Dr M.J Thomas (www.drmjthomas.com)

 Many believe that all people have some degree of psychiatric illness.
 This is not true.
-Just as every person look different from one another, all people think and feel differently.
+Just as every person looks different from one another, all people think and feel differently.
 What they think and feel at any given moment is not important to diagnose psychiatric illness.
-It is the consistency and pattern of thinking and the emotional reactions to them, its illogicality and inappropriateness, sustainability of its pattern over time despite attempts at correction and the duration of changed behaviour, are the parameters that help diagnosis.
+It is the consistency and pattern of thinking and the emotional reactions to them, its illogicality and inappropriateness, the sustainability of its pattern over time despite attempts at correction and the duration of changed behaviour, that are the parameters that help diagnosis.
 These changes affect the entire personality, verbal behaviour as well as non-verbal behaviour and affect most functions of the person.
-People decide to seek professional help when these changes give an appreciable distress to the self or to the peers and family.
-Use of medicines at this time can control the symptoms, if not cure them.
-However, to achieve beneficial results one needs to monitor the progress under his doctor’s expertise.
+People decide to seek professional help when these changes cause appreciable distress to themselves or their peers and family.
+The use of medicines at this time can control the symptoms, if not cure them.
+However, to achieve beneficial results, one needs to monitor the progress under their doctor’s expertise.

 Illness of feelings

-People usually have two distinct kinds of feelings, sadness, or happiness.
-How you express these feelings differ from person to person and from time to time.
-You may express them with anger, anxiety, or any other form of emotional expressions.
-Normally you are in control of these expressions.
-As human beings evolve further, they can control their expressions better and express it within their culturally sanctioned limits.
-However, in one’s own mind these feeling persist until one can switch them off.
-In normal circumstances people can voluntarily switch them off and focus on other thoughts that are more important.
+People usually have two distinct kinds of feelings: sadness and happiness.
+How you express these feelings differs from person to person and from time to time.
+You may express them with anger, anxiety, or any other form of emotional expression.
+Normally, you are in control of these expressions.
+As human beings evolve further, they can control their expressions better and express them within their culturally sanctioned limits.
+However, in one’s mind, these feelings persist until one can switch them off.
+In normal circumstances, people can voluntarily switch them off and focus on other, more important thoughts.
 When a person becomes ill, his ability to switch off these disturbing thoughts weakens.
-The thoughts and the associated feelings persist and their expressions come out of control.
+The thoughts and the associated feelings persist, and their expressions come out of control.

 Affective disorders